OM4A-Training-Material/.github/profile/README.md

   A linear, open-source energy system model extending the OSeMOSYS framework.
 It enables integrated optimization of generation, dispatch, and sector coupling across electricity, buildings, transport, and industry.

 🛠 **OpenTEPES**
-  A decision-support tool for generation, storage, and transmission expansion planning.
-It includes a rich representation of hydro systems and enables multi-technology scenarios with flexibility features.
+ The openTEPES model is a decision support system for defining the integrated generation, storage, and transmission expansion plan of a power system, though it can also be used to compute the expansion of certain technologies within that system, typically the transmission grid.

 🛠 **Plan4res**
   A modular power system model supporting capacity expansion, seasonal storage management, and system operation simulations with interconnection representations.